Marc Arsell Robinson

 Ph.D., American Studies, Washington State University

 Marc Arsell Robinson is an instructor in the Department of Critical Culture, Gender, and Race Studies at Washington State University, Pullman.
 He earned a B.A. in history at the University of Washington in 2004.
 In 2012, he completed a Ph.D. in American studies at Washington State University.
-His dissertation examined the connections between the Civil Rights/Black Power Movements and the Northwest, researching the Black Student Union in Washington state during the late 1960s.
+His dissertation examined the connections between the Civil Rights/Black Power Movements and the Northwest, researching the Black Student Union in the state of Washington during the late 1960s.
 At heart, Dr. Robinson is a community organizer inspired by Ella Baker and others, therefore he carries a sincere compassion for a broad range of social issues (race, class, gender, sexuality, colonialism, and more) and seeks to empower others.

 Follow Dr. Robinson on Twitter @MarcARobinson1.

 Dr. Robinson is also the director of the WSU Culture and Heritage Houses, a unit within the Office of Equity and Diversity.
-The Culture and Heritage Houses are a complex of facilities on the Pullman campus that provide unique spaces for learning and community, featuring ethnic art and book collections and a relaxing ambiance.
+The Culture and Heritage Houses are a complex of facilities on the Pullman campus that provide unique spaces for learning and community, featuring relevant art and book collections and a relaxing ambiance.
 As director, Dr. Robinson also coordinates diversity programs that take place throughout campus, including the annual Martin Luther King program.
 More information on the Culture and Heritage Houses:

 - Civil Rights Movement